Oil – Crude (WTI)

-- Other notable factors which will affect the price of oil include the strength of the USD, the production and usage of energy derived from renewable sources such as the wind and solar power.
-Another factor to consider is that most people want to actually trade the WTI oil in order to get the best exposure possible to the oil price, therefore the dynamics occurring in the futures market will also affect the price of the WTI benchmark.
+- Other notable factors which will affect the price of oil include the strength of the USD and the production and usage of energy derived from renewable sources, such as wind and solar power.
+Another factor to consider is that most people want to actually trade the WTI oil in order to get the best exposure possible to the oil price.
+Therefore, the dynamics occurring in the futures market will also affect the price of the WTI benchmark.

 Advantages and disadvantages of trading WTI

 The WTI Oil price reached a low of $26.03 in February 2016.
 This was due to an out of control oversupply because of non-stop shale productions and rising demands from OPEC for more output.
 This caused the price of oil to plunge and created volatility in the market, analysts predicted that the price would continue to crash but in February the price did bottom out as shale producers promised a no-growth period.
 OPEC also made a bid to help the plummeting price by working with both OPEC members and non-members such as Russia to try and freeze production.